Green-Works/Group_Project_CFRS_767/README.md

 **Shared Storage**

 To properly take advantage of this framework, shared storage for the dictionary file should be used.
-Ideally, a ECS share that contains the dictionary would be ideal.
+Ideally, an AWS EFS share that contains the dictionary would be ideal.
 In this way the job_manager.py script can create dictionaries for the workers to use.
 All error checking on dictionaries is done by the job_manager.py so if an improper dictionary is supplied to the worker.py script or if the